xiaoshan1994/xiaoshan1994.github.io/content/post/pl/co_WasteTLCA.md

 * {{< hl-text blue>}}Outside the system boundaries are all parameters that vary greatly depending on product type, sector, and waste collection method.{{< /hl-text >}} Polymer processing steps to products (e.g. injection moulding), the addition of additive materials, and waste collection and pre-treatment (sorting, cleaning) are not included.

 ![](https://ars.els-cdn.com/content/image/1-s2.0-S0956053X20307091-gr1.jpg)

+# Potential trade-offs between eliminating plastics and mitigating climate change: An LCA perspective on Polyethylene Terephthalate (PET) bottles in Cornwall
+*